wing5wong/artisan-whs-static/source/_news/2020-09-22_shakespeare-ora-aotearoa.md

 feature_image:
   image: https://res.cloudinary.com/whanganuihigh/image/upload/v1600814392/News/Toni_and_Maddi_at_the_event_use_this.png
   description: Toni Adams (left) and Maddison McKenzie previously performing in
-    Shakespeare In The Park's, The Merchant of Venice.
+    Shakespeare In The Park's, The Merchant of Venice, which was a stepping stone for acceptance to Shakespeare Ora Aotearoa.
 news_author:
   date: 2020-09-20T22:32:23.868Z
 show_in_slider: false